-- Eco Wrapping
+- Zero Waste Gift Wrapping

-What is a sustainable gift?
+What is a Sustainable Gift?

-Zero Waste Gifts
+Zero Waste Gift Ideas

 - Re-usable sandwich bags.
 Made from cloth with waterproof linings and available in loads of different patterns.

 - A set of bamboo utensils could come in handy for the commuter or those eating lunch on the go.

-Food Hampers and Gifts
+Eco Friendly Food Hampers

-Zero Waste Personal Care Products
+Zero Waste Personal Care Gifts

 Fairtrade Ethical Gifts

-Lots of charities have sponsorship gifts and these can make great meaningful present ideas.
-Give a gift to charity in someones name and you could literally save a life.
-Pick a cause close to the persons heart or match it to their occuaption, for example, teacher or midwife.
+Lots of charities have sponsorship gifts and these can make lovely meaningful present ideas.
+Give a gift to charity in someone's name and you could save a life.
+Pick a cause close to the person's heart or match it to their occupation, for example, teacher or midwife.
 It doesn't have to be expensive and gifts start from around £5.
-UNICEF Oxfam Christian Aid Save The Children WaterAid, Impact and CAFOD all offer a wide range of gifts helping those in the Global South.
+UNICEF Oxfam Christian Aid Save The Children WaterAid, Impact, and CAFOD all offer a wide range of gifts to help those in the Global South.